 The other consideration to take account of with this type of assisted sale without a advance cash, is that you stand to gain a share of the uplift in value from the ultimate sale.

-With an assisted sale, and because the assisted sale company has less finance costs involved, they are happy to share the profit made on the difference between the agreed sale price with you and the final sale price.
+With an assisted sale the assisted sale company will have reduced finance costs involved.
+With reduced costs comes the possibility of enhanced profits.
+Because of this they are happy to share the profit made on the difference between the agreed sale price the final sale price with you.

 The profit is calculated by deducting the costs to update, modernise and restore or extend your house, together with legal costs and estate agent selling fees